How do cells sense mechanical cues? |

 How well do plants maintain their structural integrity? |

-In order to reveal how robust the adaptive engineering of the plant shoot structure is, we are developing a dynamic digital shoot of the model plant Arabidopsis, which adjust its own stem structure as it grows, develops, and faces mechanical challenges.
-The structural stability will be caclurated using a Finite Element Method-based engineering model, which is linked to a model of the plant shoot that can switch developmental programmes.
-Real geometry (shapes) and material properties of the tissue are being incorporated to create a realistic digital plant structure. |
+In order to reveal how robust self-stabilization of plant shoot structure is, we are developing capturing the dynamic response of plant development and structural remodelling with the model plant Arabidopsis, The measured data will be input to a computational model of growing shoot, which adjusts its own stem structure as it grows, develops, and faces mechanical challenges.
+The structural stability will be calculated using a Finite Element Method-based engineering model, which is linked to a model of the plant shoot that can switch among different developmental outputs. |

 Nature invented numerous strategies to fly.
 Unlike animals that carry out muscle-based flight, plants (especially their fruits and seeds) travel in air with clever structural designs that increase air drag.
 A great example is the dandelion, for which a bundle of intricate hairs called pappus carry the seed over miles of distance with only a little help from wind.
 As familiar as the flight of dandelion is, we actually didn't know how it works.

 We have characterising the structural engineering and fluid dynamics of the diaspore (the seed and the rest of the dispersal unit), in order to reveal the engineering underpinning of the flying seed.
 What we found was a previously unobserved ring vortex (wind wheel), which is separated but stays at a constant distance right downstream of the pappus.
-It creates a domain of low pressure and likely act to suck the seed upwards, helping to keep it aloft.
-For more information about this project, please go to the project website: www.ed.ac.uk/dandelion.
-Collaborators: Ignazio Maria Viola (Engineering, University of Edinburgh) Enrico Mastropaolo (Engineering, University of Edinburgh) Arezki Boudaoud (RDP, ENS de Lyon/Ecole Polytechnique Paris, France) Angela Busse (Engineering, University of Glasgow) Hossein Zare-Behtash (Engineering, University of Glasgow) Mike Blatt (Biological Sciences, University of Glasgow) |
+It creates a domain of low pressure and likely act to suck the seed upwards, helping to keep it aloft. |

 |